Chemotherapy with or without Total Body Irradiation before Stem Cell Transplant in Treating Patients with Hodgkin or Non-Hodgkin Lymphoma

 I. Progression free survival (PFS) at 3 years post-transplant.

 II.
-Treatment related mortality (TRM) at 6 months and 1 year.
+Treatment related mortality (TRM) at 6 months and 1 year on Arms 1 and 3.

 ARM I: Patients receive carmustine intravenously (IV) over 2 hours on day -6, etoposide IV over 2 hours twice daily (BID) on days -5 to -2, cytarabine IV over 1 hour BID on days -5 to -2, and melphalan IV over 20 minutes on day -1.
 Patients undergo autologous hematopoietic stem cell transplantation (HSCT) on day 0.
 Patients receive granulocyte colony-stimulating factor (G-CSF) IV or subcutaneously (SC) starting on day 5.